muratk5n/thirdwave/en/index.md

 ---

 My focus is the FCEV and H2 production, the rest, I dont care.
-If BEV support gets gutted that is a good thing.
+If BEV support gets cut that is a good thing.
+Inferior technology.

 ---